Eating Habits You Think Are Healthy But Could Be Harmful - 01/04/2022

 Consuming a protein shake after a workout can contribute to muscle growth, but the practice is not beneficial for everyone.
 Drinking the drink after a half-hour walk or a 50-minute pilates class, for example, is not necessary and can even cause kidney overload depending on the amount of protein ingested.

-Ideally, every nutritional supplement should be prescribed by a specialist, who will consider factors such as age, energy expenditure and intensity of physical exercise.
+Ideally, every nutritional supplement should be prescribed by a specialist, who will consider factors such as age, energy expenditure and exercise intensity.

 7. Replace breakfast with detox juice